What Is A Teacher Bio

 Your Total Courses

 If you have several courses, advertising the number will instill confidence in buyers.
 Similar to book authors, it is good to know when teachers are experienced and deeply knowledgeable in an area that you’re interested in.
-Seeing a teacher of three courses makes you think that they know a lot about a topic and that they know what they are doing.
+Seeing a teacher of three courses creates an image that they know a lot about a topic and they know what they are doing.

 Your Social Media

-This allows students to view your work, how you have followers, and your communications style.
+This allows students to view your work, your followers, and communication style.

-If customers are not ready to buy your course now, they may follow you and ultimately buy at a future time when they have more confidence in you.
+If customers are not ready to buy your course yet, they may follow you and ultimately buy at a future time when they have more confidence in you.

 Your Course Hero shot

-You should have a course hero shot that is your #1 picture about your course.
+You should have a course hero shot that is your #1 picture of your course.

 It may be a beautiful graphic design of your course, almost like a book cover with your course title.

-A hero shot could also be a close-up of what your a teaching, so as an example, it could be a closeup of a blouse you are showing how to make with a nice title like “How to make women’s tops”.
+A hero shot could be a close-up of what you are teaching, so as an example, it could be a closeup of a blouse you are showing how to make with a nice title like “How to make women’s tops”.

 Your Course Preview Picture